Need to talk? Call 1800 882 436.

 • These include medical services, hospital treatments and prescription medicines.

-• The Australian government also provides other financial support benefits to Australian families.
-These include financial help with childcare, parental payments, and family tax benefits.
+• The Australian government provides financial support to families, including help with childcare, parental leave payments, and family tax benefits.

 What is Medicare?